 Everyone Knows About Keywords

-This is probably old news to some.
+This is probably old news.
 Keywords are words describing the information displayed on a web page.
 Keywords also communicate what your website is about to the search engines.
 Keywords can be single words and they can be phrases.

 By conducting research on the demand for various keywords, web publishers learn which words and phrases to target when developing content.